George Henry Bolsover

 George Henry Bolsover (18 November 1910 – 15 April 1990) was the director of the School of Slavonic and East European Studies at the University of London from 1947 to 1976.
 The school, now known as UCL School of Slavonic and East European Studies, is part of University College, London.

+Life

 Bolsover was born at 12 Powys Street, Hindsford, Atherton, Lancashire, England, the son of a cotton worker and his wife.
 On 25 March 1939, at St Anne's Church, in Hindsford he married Stephanie Kállail who was four years his junior.
 They had a daughter, Anne, born 1953.

 He was appointed OBE in 1947 and CBE in 1970.

 He was an Anglican and died of a heart attack in his local church at Hatch End, London, on Easter Sunday 1990.

 Education

 He was educated at Leigh Grammar School in Leigh, where he learned Russian.
 He graduated BA in Russian in 1931 and MA in 1932 from the University of Liverpool which had the first Russian chair in the country.
 He wrote his PhD thesis at the School of Slavonic Studies on Great Britain, Russia and the Eastern question, 1832–1841 in 1933.